 This section is where you can manage the comments on all your posts.
 You can approve comments, mark them as spam, and even reply to them!

 The appearance section of your Dashboard is where you can select or upload your theme, and customize the look of your blog.

-This blog’s theme was put together using the Elementor Pro plugin.
-There is both a free and paid version of this plugin, and I wholeheartedly recommend this drag-and-drop plugin!
+This blog’s look was put together using a free and lightweight theme called Hello and the premium Elementor Pro plugin.
+There is both a free and paid version of Elementor, and I wholeheartedly recommend this drag-and-drop plugin!

 Plugins are an additional way you can customize your blog.
 Think of them like apps that help you make your blog do what you want!
 Plugins are what make WordPress.org software so much better than free hosted blogs.

 Some of my favorite plugins are: